 PAN also benefits from the support of the CIHR Centre for REACH in HIV/AIDS and the REACH CBR Collaborative Centre.
 These are complimentary national centres that aim to be highly responsive to provincial and regional needs through regional teams across the country who work with the broader HIV, HCV and research, policy-making, CBO, and people with lived experience communities to foster HIV, HCV and related CBR and program and implementation science capacity-building activities driven by regional priorities and needs.
 PAN’s Executive Director is the co-lead of the BC/Yukon Core Team of the Centre.
 The Core Team has developed a set of research priorities for the region that help direct our work.

-Current PAN Research Work
+Current PAN Research Projects

 PAN participates in a number of community-based research initiatives.
 These include:

-- Positive Living, Positive Homes Study: This is a study that examines the impact of quality housing and housing security on the mental and physical health of people living with HIV, access to health and social services, and HIV prevention.
+- Positive Living, Positive Homes Study (PLPH): PLPH is a community-based research project in British Columbia born out of the community’s identification of housing as a critical health determinant for people living with, or at risk of, HIV and AIDS.
+The study examines the impact of quality housing and housing security on the mental and physical health of people living with HIV/AIDS, access to health and social services, and HIV prevention.